4d/docs/docs/FormObjects/formObjects_overview.md

 You can add or modify 4D form objects in the following ways:

-*	**Form editor:** Drag an object from the Form editor toolbar onto the form.
+*	**[Form Editor](FormEditor/formEditor.md):** Drag an object from the Form Editor toolbar onto the form.
 Then use the Property List to specify the object's properties.
 See the [Building Forms](https://doc.4d.com/4Dv17R6/4D/17-R6/Building-forms.200-4354618.en.html) chapter for more information.

 * **4D language**: Commands from the [Objects (Forms)](https://doc.4d.com/4Dv17R5/4D/17-R5/Objects-Forms.201-4127128.en.html) theme such as `OBJECT DUPLICATE` or `OBJECT SET FONT STYLE` allow to create and define form objects.